kframework/c-semantics/README.md

 #### Profiling the semantics

-Running `PROFILE=1 ./a.out` will record which rules of the semantics are exercised during the evaluation of the program.
+Running `PROFILE=1 ./a.out` will record which rules of the semantics are exercised during the evaluation of a program.
 The program executes as normal, but this additional information is recorded in an SQLite database `maudeProfileDB.sqlite` in your current directory.
 You can access the information by running queries against the database.
-Some sample queries are provided in the dist directory, and can be tried by running, e.g.,
+Some sample queries are provided by the `query-kcc-prof` script, and can be executed with, e.g.,
 ```
 $ query-kcc-prof exec
 ```
-You can look at the provided queries (see the `query-kcc-prof` script) and construct your own, or access the database using your own programs.
+You can look at the provided queries (see the source of the `query-kcc-prof` script) and construct your own, or access the database using your own programs.
 Different runs of the tool are kept distinct in the database, so you can run a bunch of programs and then analyze the collective data.
 You can simply delete `maudeProfileDB.sqlite` file to start another series of tests with a fresh database.